Accidents from Heavy Lifting at Work — Claim Compensation for Manual Handling Injuries

 Lifting and carrying things at work is such a common task that it is usually innocuous.
 In recent years there has been much better education into proper practices surrounding manual handling and heavy lifting, especially in office settings, where a singular box of paper is so inordinately heavy it takes workers by surprise and causes injury.

 However, there is still much to do.
 Averagely there has been one death a year from handling, lifting or carrying accidents at work — this is still one too many.
 In relation to non-fatal injuries, fast-paced, small-margin, high-output type companies can really put their workers at risk by not allowing them sufficient time to prepare and recover from heavy lifting.

-Can I seek compensation for an ongoing pain and suffering from repetitive lifting and carrying at work?
+Can I seek compensation for ongoing pain and suffering from repetitive lifting and carrying at work?

 Factors contributing to injury or musculoskeletal damage from heavy lifting and carrying at work.

-Your workplace practices will vary from industry to industry, but the main issue lies in education – if heavy lifting is not a common part of you role, or is expected of you when it shouldn’t be, then your employer could be putting you at an unnecessary risk.
+Your workplace practices will vary from industry to industry, but the main issue lies in education.
+If heavy lifting is not a common part of your role, or is expected of you when it shouldn’t be, then your employer could be putting you at an unnecessary risk.
 Here are some of the factors that can cause injury or lasting damage: